 An employee has the right to parental leave to spend time at home with a child.
 Find out more about what rules apply here:

-During parental leave, the University pays a parental benefit supplement (10% of salary) for those days during parental leave when the employee receives parental benefit at the basic level or above.
-In order for the supplement to be paid out, you need to submit a certificate from Försäkringskassan confirming that parental benefit has been paid out to the HR administrator at your department, who forwards it to the Salary & Benefits Office.
+During parental leave, the University pays a parental benefit supplement (10 % of salary) for those days during parental leave when the employee receives parental benefit at the basic level or above.
+In order for the supplement to be paid out, you need to submit a certificate from Försäkringskassan confirming that parental benefit has been paid out to the HR administrator at your department.

-More information about the rules for parental allowance supplement (scroll down):
+More information about the rules for parental allowance supplement:

 Sick leave